 How to improve remote onboarding experiences

-Spread across 33 states – with some team members even reporting from overseas – You Need A Budget (YNAB) has been remote since the dawn of its time.
-YNAB climbed to the top of the 2020 Best Small Workplaces™ list this year, so let that be evidence of the company’s flourishing remote culture.
+Spread across 33 states in the US – with some team members even reporting from overseas – You Need A Budget (YNAB) has been remote since the dawn of its time.
+YNAB climbed to the top of the 2020 Best Small Workplaces™ list, so let that be evidence of the company’s flourishing remote culture.

 Over the years, YNAB has developed some onboarding tactics to help create a great experience for team members right off the bat.
 I’m not talking about product training and W-4 forms.
 I mean those human touches that make new team members feel appreciated.